EveryOneIsGross/stasima/README.md

 # stasima

-'stasima' orchestrates a multi-model interaction system designed to leverage the strengths of various large language models (LLMs) by orchestrating a sequential, collaborative response generation process.
-Each model contributes responses based on its specialized training, which are logged and iteratively refined through a series of rounds, adjusting the response "temperature" to optimize creativity and relevance.
-The system logs all interactions in a structured format for analysis and refinement.
-Ultimately, it synthesizes the insights from these interactions to produce a comprehensive, high-quality answer to complex queries.
-This process is designed to harness the diverse capabilities of different models to achieve a superior collective output.
+'stasima' orchestrates a multi-model interaction system designed to leverage the differences of various large language models (LLMs) by orchestrating a sequential, collaborative response generation process.
+Each model contributes 0-shot responses based on its specialized training, which are logged and iteratively distilled through a series of rounds, adjusting the response "temperature" to optimize creativity and relevance.
+Ultimately, it synthesizes the insights from these interactions to produce a comprehensive "high-quality" answer to queries.
+This process is designed to harness the subtle differences between models to achieve a superior collective output.

 ![processed_image](https://github.com/EveryOneIsGross/stasima/assets/23621140/4d7cd682-9d57-4269-8a88-289ff847205d)